robotnoises/College-Colors/README.md

 > Just a simple list of college colors in hex format, which can be useful for things like CSS.

-If you spot a mistake please file and Issue or open a PR, thanks!
+If you spot a mistake please file an Issue or open a PR, thanks!